First Congregational Church

 monies for the church treasurer(s) in depositories designated by the Board of

 Trustees.
 A report of such deposits shall be sent to the church treasurer(s).

-Accurate accounts shall be kept for each contributor, who shall be furnished
+Accurate accounts shall be kept for each contributor.
+Upon concurrence

 of the financial secretary, treasurer(s) and the Board of Trustees, a system